jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ## Changes

+### 3.1

 ### 3.0

-- 3.0.1: Added passengers to T crossing platforms.
 - Immediately unlock in creative mode
 - Merged `Upgradable Workers`, `Modular Factories`, `Dockland Gates` and `Railway Stations` into one mod
+- Added passengers to T crossing platforms
+- Added green roof skin for Artisan Terraced Houses
 - Increased income from tea
 - Fixed unlocks when High Life DLC is not owned